63 Stert Street,

 No one has favorited this theater yet

-Located on the corner of Stert Street and Old Station Yard.
+Located in Abingdon, Oxfordshire, on the corner of Stert Street and Old Station Yard.
 The Picture Palace opened with 300-seats on 18th May 1912.
 It was enlarged to 600 seats and re-opened as the Picture House on 8th July 1920.
 All seating was on a single sloping floor.

 From September 1921, it was re-named Abingdon Kinema, and in 1936, it was re-named Pavilion Cinema when taken over by the Union Cinemas chain.
 The plain auditorium was made more interesting by painted murals on the side-walls depicting mountains, lakes & trees.